Lucas Blantford Racing Team's Annual Report - Sponsored By Elite Capital & Co. Limited

-Lucas Blantford Racing Team's Annual Report - Sponsored by Elite Capital & Co.
-Limited

-LONDON, UNITED KINGDOM, February 20, 2024 /EINPresswire / -- Mr. Adrian Blantford, Principal Manager, Lucas Blantford Racing Team, announced today the Team's 2023 Annual Report has been published under sponsorship of Elite Capital & Co.
+(MENAFN- GlobeNewsWire - Nasdaq) LONDON, Feb.
+20, 2024 (GLOBE NEWSWIRE) -- Mr. Adrian Blantford, Principal Manager, Lucas Blantford Racing Team, announced today the Team's 2023 Annual Report has been published under sponsorship of Elite Capital & Co.
 Limited.

 “A fantastic debut year in Junior Rotax which now sets Lucas up well for 2024, joining a new bigger team after being head hunted by UK's Ultimate R. A team run by former European F3 driver Ben Hingeley,” Adrian Blantford said.